maggieortiz/Python-TextMining-SocialNetwork/README.md

 # Python-TextMining-SocialNetwork
-Textmining and Social Network Assignments from Python Specialization
+Text mining and Social Network Assignments from Python Specialization